GeorgeWang26/cs246/lecture_cc.md

 // now y == 12
 int *p = &z;  // gives the address of y
 ```
-References are like const ptrs with automatic dereferencing.
+References are *like* const ptrs with automatic dereferencing.
+But references are **NOT** ptr. sizeof(reference) gives the size of the referenced object, instead of always 8, which is the size of a ptr.
 - in all cases, z behaves exactly like y
 - z is an *alias* (another name) for y